Spring Cleaning: It’s Time For A Content Style Guide Update

 This works because improving quality is largely about mastering consistency.
 When your content creators use a shared style guide, they know exactly how to represent your brand.
 Eliminating guesswork and providing your creative team with direction creates a solid foundation for you to build on over time.

 Update Your Style Guide And Reduce Marketing Team Stress

 Creating content and managing the content cycle can be stressful even for the experienced team at Textbroker.
 We know it can be stressful for you, too.
 After all, keeping track of the content pieces you need and when they’ll be published while monitoring writer quality is a tall task.
 A great style guide can help you avoid some of that stress in two different ways.

 First, a style guide will make it easier for you to get the content you need from writers and other creatives without having to ask for multiple revisions.
 Remember that creative freelancers are not mind readers.
 They won’t know that your brand never uses the word “impossible” in content if you don’t tell them.
 Being able to place orders and approve them without extensive revisions will cut down on your marketing team’s stress.

 Second, a style guide makes it much easier to write job queries for freelance writers and other creative professionals.
 Instead of describing your brand’s priorities off the cuff every time you need content, you can cut and paste the elements of your style guide that correspond to the type of content you’re ordering.
 Using a style guide means that you don’t have to dread writing job descriptions for your content needs.

 How to Update Your Content Style Guide

 So far, we’ve talked about what a content style guide is and why you need one.
 What if you already have a content style guide, but you’re not sure that it’s providing value for your brand?
-It’s time to do some spring cleaning and update your guide so it meets your needs.
-In fact, there are a variety of reasons you might need to update your style guide:
+It’s time to do some spring cleaning and update your guide, so it meets your needs.
+In fact, there are a variety of reasons you might need a content style guide update: